Koredotcom/web-kore-sdk/docs/accessibility/README.md

 For detailed information on how to customize the SDK, please refer to our [Customization Documentation](../customizations/).

+### Theme Creation and Accessibility

+The Kore Web SDK provides default light and dark themes that are fully WCAG 2.1 Level AA compliant with color contrast ratios of 4.5:1 or higher.
+For organizations requiring custom branding or specific accessibility needs, new themes can be created following the [Virtual Assistant Theme & Design guidelines](https://docs.kore.ai/xo/channels/add-web-mobile-client/?h=theme#virtual-assistant-theme-design).

+When creating custom themes, ensure that:
+*   All color combinations maintain the required contrast ratios
+*   Interactive elements remain clearly distinguishable
+*   Focus indicators are visible and meet contrast requirements
+*   Custom themes are tested with assistive technologies before deployment

 ## Guidelines for Maintaining Compliance

 To ensure ongoing WCAG 2.1 Level AA compliance with the SDK, developers should adhere to the following best practices when customizing or extending the SDK: